($1,331) Cost to ship a car from Providence, RI to Phoenix, AZ

 The best Providence to Phoenix car shipping companies

-We’ve done the research, and these are the best car shipping companies to help transport your vehicle from Providence to Phoenix:
+We’ve compared thousands of providers and identified the best car shipping companies to handle your move from Providence to Phoenix:

 - Best for accurate pricing: Sherpa Auto Transport